7 Day Low Carb Indian Diet Chart for Weight Loss: North & South Indian Dishes

 6. How to reduce carbs in an Indian diet?

-You can reduce carbs by incorporating larger portions of non-starchy vegetables like cabbage, cauliflower, bottle gourd, snake gourd, ash gourd, brinjal, etc. Limiting carbohydrate-based foods such as rice, roti, and chapati to once a day is another effective way to lower your carbohydrate intake.
+You can reduce carbs by incorporating larger portions of non-starchy vegetables like cabbage, cauliflower, bottle gourd, Ivy gourd, snake gourd, ash gourd, brinjal, etc. Limiting carbohydrate-based foods such as rice, roti, and chapati to once a day is another effective way to lower your carbohydrate intake.

 References: